aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getTreatConsecutiveDelimitersAsOne() {#getTreatConsecutiveDelimitersAsOne--}

+<b>@deprecated.</b> Please use the 'treatConsecutiveDelimitersAsOne' property instead.
 Whether consecutive delimiters should be treated as one.

 ```javascript
 getTreatConsecutiveDelimitersAsOne() : boolean;